 Our Fellowship Programme

-Since then, we’ve hired fifteen Fellows through this scheme; we normally have about 50 people working for us – so the Fellows programme is not a ‘nice extra’, they are fundamental to us delivering our work, and being better value, quicker, and more innovative than others.
+Since then, we’ve hired more than twenty Fellows through this scheme; we normally have about 60 people working for us – so the Fellows programme is not a ‘nice extra’, they are fundamental to us delivering our work.
+They are also particularly valued by the wider www.corusinternational.org group, of which we are proud to be a part.

 Our fellows are also, and this matters to us, quite involved with people from the communities we work in outside of the office too.
-Our South Sudan Fellow team has supported a children’s choir and sports in a local NGO, Confident Children out of Conflict (CCC); one of our fellows spent her spare time coaching children’s rugby in the Juba suburbs; and some are involved in the local church.
+Our South Sudan Fellow team has supported a children’s choir and sports in a local NGO, Confident Children out of Conflict (CCC); one of our fellows spent her spare time coaching children’s rugby in the Juba suburbs with immense impact (pun intended).
+Our Sierra Leone fellows, with the rest of the team, make a statement round the most stylish town in West Africa in their matching team print outfits.

 Global development is everybody’s job